Cupolas of Capitalism

 Rhode Island State House.
 Historic postcard image courtesy of Chris Miller.

-New State House is in the Italian Renaissance Revival style
+New State Capitol is in the Italian Renaissance Revival style

 .
 Central circular drum tower capped with dome and cupola.
 4 smaller domed cupolas adjacent to main dome.
-235 feet tall.
 Capped with a statue named Independent Man.
-More info offsite with an official virtual tour.
-A visitor's brochure and a teacher's activity book are available in Adobe Acrobat format from the office of Rhode Island's Secretary of State.
+From architect's scale drawings, approx. 225 feet tall from top of terrace to tip of crowning statue's spear.
+More info offsite with an official virtual tour from the office of Rhode Island's Secretary of State, which offers an activity book in Adobe Acrobat format and visitor's info as well.
+A previous virtual tour lives on thanks to the Internet Archive.
 A chatty alternative building guide is also available from the Quahog.org website.
+Many other building pictures are available from photographer Edward Crim, and from this Flickr.com based, group photo album.

 1865, town burned by General Sherman, but building survives with considerable damage to the interior, but only minor damage to the exterior.
 Construction halted.